iterative/dvc.org/content/docs/studio/user-guide/git-integrations/custom-gitlab-server.md

 ## My GitLab server is behind a firewall.
 What should I do?

-Firstly, the GitLab server must be exposed to the internet to enable remote access from the Studio.
+Firstly, the GitLab server must be exposed to the internet to enable remote access from DVC Studio.
 You can limit the traffic on the firewall to the server to allow access from our IP addresses only, which are:

 ```